lrq3000/netlogo-mas-drones/README.md

 ## Authors

-Stephen Larroque and Olivier Hotel for a Master project at University Pierre-and-Marie-Curie Paris 6.
+Code developed by Stephen Larroque and Olivier Hotel for a Master project at University Pierre-and-Marie-Curie Paris 6.

 ## License